 What to do: If you suspect you are having a heart attack, proceed immediately to the hospital or call 911.

-Gastritis is inflammation of the stomach and is one of the most common causes of middle chest pain.
+Gastritis is inflammation of the stomach and is one of the most common causes of pain in the middle of the chest.
 It is common for the pain to emerge from the upper stomach and stay in the middle of the chest.
 The pain may even radiate to the back.

 Gastritis is most frequent in people with poor eating habits, and it may also occur with stressful lifestyles, as excess worrying can alter stomach pH.